maestrano/maestrano-rails/README.md

 rails generate maestrano:install
 ```

 The generator will install an initializer which describes ALL Maestrano's configuration options.
 You will need to take a look at it as this is where you set your API key.
+This configuration will also be used to automatically generate a '/maestrano/metadata' endpoint in your application that Maestrano will fetch automatically at regular intervals (or by hitting 'refresh metadata' in your cloud partner dashboard on maestrano.com).

 The generator also generates a SamlController for single sign-on that you will need to customize (see below) as well as the required routes.

 When you are done, you can start maestrano-izing your user and group model using the generators.